 So here you go!
 These might be my favorite thing to make, if I had to pick something – they come together in about ten minutes and are universally loved + allergy/food preference friendly.
 Everyone wins!

 So here you go!
 These might be my favorite thing to make, if I had to pick something – they come together in about ten minutes and are universally loved + allergy/food preference friendly.
 Everyone wins!
 Happy cookie-ing!

 Fave Cookies + Coffee

 Refined sugar free, dairy free / vegan, whole grain.
 Gluten free alternative: replace the whole wheat flour with an equal amount of brown rice flour.
 Yield: 10-12 cookies.
 A Wait are Those Cookies original.

-1 c whole wheat pastry flour (or 1/2 c brown rice flour for gluten free)
+1/2 c whole wheat pastry flour or spelt (1/2 c brown rice flour or oat flour works too)

 1/2 tsp baking soda

 1 egg (or 1tbsp flaxseed + 3 tbsp water)

 *Variation: omit espresso and add a scant tbsp of finely chopped rosemary instead; or omit coffee if it’s not your thing; as written without coffee is the original version that started it all